How to Maintain a Child’s Sleep Schedule

 - Sleep environment: Part of establishing good sleeping habits is creating a sleep environment that is conducive for falling asleep.
 External factors such as the bright light, loud noises, and hot temperature can keep children up at night.
 Making small adjustments such as dimming the lights, turning off any distracting sounds from the TV or radio, and setting the room to a cool temperature can help a child feel more relaxed and improve the quality of their sleep .

-- Calming strategies: Children may become more anxious and stressed during these uncertain times, which can result in insomnia or wanting to stay by their parents’ side at night.
+- Calming strategies: Children may become more anxious and stressed during uncertain times, which can result in insomnia or wanting to stay by their parents’ side at night.
 It is important to address all worries and concerns before bedtime to make children feel calm, safe, and secure .
 Discussing the change in the bedtime routine and agreeing on a plan together can help the child understand the importance of a good night’s sleep and make bedtime easier for the whole family.

 Making sure your child gets enough sleep each day is extremely important during these stressful and uncertain times.
 It may take some trial and error to find a sleep routine that works for you and your child but staying consistent with a regular schedule can help them fall asleep easier and quicker each day.
 However, if your child continues to have difficulty falling asleep, consult with their pediatrician.
 Write down any irregular sleeping patterns that you notice and express your concerns at your next appointment.